kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

    > **NOTE:** If you don't create the Kyma release branch at this point and add a  `post-rel{release_version}-kyma-release-candidate` post-submit job to the `test-infra` master, then pushing anything to the Kyma release branch, creating or rebasing the branch, triggers a new GitHub release.

 2. [Define new release jobs](#kyma-release-process-kyma-release-process-preparation-define-new-release-jobs) in the `test-infra` repository.
-3. [Remove old release jobs](#kyma-release-process-kyma-release-process-preparation-remove-old-release-jobs) in the `test-infra` repository.

 ### Define new release jobs